About BCNH Lecturers

 Benjamin is an Australian trained Naturopath with a range of educational, clinical and technical experience.
 During his career, Benjamin has lectured for thousands of health care professionals internationally, taught in various colleges, worked in technical research and maintained a clinical practice.
 An experienced speaker, Benjamin has conducted training programs and seminars on various topics, in particular evidence-based and integrative approaches to the management, as well as treatment and prevention of commonly encountered health problems.

 Virginia Blake is a lecturer in nutrition and a specialist in childhood obesity.
 She lectures on undergraduate and post-graduate qualifications in both nutrition and health and social care .
 She has developed delivered award winning obesity intervention and prevention projects in community settings funded by the NHS.
 She also runs a busy private nutrition practice where she specialises in child health and autoimmune disorders.
-She is currently completing an MSc in Nutritional Medicine at the University of Surrey.
+She has recently completed an MSc in Nutritional Medicine at the University of Surrey.

 Adam Collins PhD

 Dr Adam Collins completed a BSc (Hons) in Nutrition and Biochemistry before successfully completing an MSc in Nutrition and Metabolism at the University of Aberdeen.
 He then went on to complete a PhD in Nutrition, concentrating on nutritional assessment in health and disease.
 During this time, Adam investigated the monitoring of metabolic rate and body composition during weight loss.
-His research work also undertook nutritional assessment of sportsmen and professional football players, London Fire Brigade, professional and student dancers as well as members of the general public.
+His research work also undertook nutritional assessment of sportsmen and professional football players, London Fire Brigade and l and student dancers.

 Claudia le Feuvre graduated from BCNH in 2006.
 She lectures 4th Year students on Eating Psychology, having studied with the Institute for the Psychology of Eating in the US, and qualified as an NLP practitioner.
 Claudia specialises in helping women with weight and body confidence issues.
 She has featured extensively in the UK press and runs clinics in London, Gibraltar and Spain.
 She is currently writing a book.